UPDATE: The Paleo Diet or “Caveman Diet” has grown in popularity with claims that it helps with heart and gut health, but does it really?

 Even if you aren’t “officially” following the Paleo diet, but eat a diet heavy in animal-based protein and few whole grains, you are vulnerable to the same negative Paleo diet health effects.

-NOTE: Choline is found in meat, egg yolks, processed meat, high-fat dairy, and supplements, and according to researchers at the Cleveland Clinic, choline is associated with blood-clotting events, such as heart attack and stroke. *Cleveland Clinic Researchers First to Show Dietary Choline and Gut Bacteria Byproduct Linked with Increased Blood Clotting Risk, Heart Disease
+NOTE: Red meat, egg yolks, processed meat, dairy products (particularly high-fat dairy), salt-water fish, and supplements are rich in choline, lecithin, and carnitine, and therefore, are a potential source of TMAO.
+According to researchers at the Cleveland Clinic, choline is associated with blood-clotting events, such as heart attack and stroke. *Cleveland Clinic Researchers First to Show Dietary Choline and Gut Bacteria Byproduct Linked with Increased Blood Clotting Risk, Heart Disease

 Although Paleo advocates claim the diet is good for their gut, the research suggests otherwise.
 Whole grains are vital to having healthy gut microbiome (trillions of microorganisms or “microbes”, such as bacteria, fungi, and viruses) that live primarily in the large intestine (cecum)